crankycrank/totalrecall/demo/README.md

 ```
 LC_ALL=C snakemake -j 1 -s /opt/totalrecall/Snakefile -p results.tgz
 ```
+Expected run time on a "normal" desktop computer: 5 minutes.

 ### Using Singularity/Apptainer
 Alternatively, Docker image can be converted to a Singularity image: